rootsdev/polygenea/README.md

 A *Note* node describes the action of a user of the system providing some non-conclusion-oriented information.
 Each contains
 - "user", a string
 - "date", a string

+Note: the Note node has been removed from the most recent [docs](/rootsdev/polygenea/tree/master/docs/overview.md).

 A *Property* node describes some attribute of another node.
 Each contains
 - "source", a reference to a *Source*